arufahc/negicc/README.md

 # More details

-Please see the code in build_prof.py and make_icc.c for more algorithms and details.
+Please see the code in build_prof.py and ne_process.{cc, py} for details of the algorithm.